norvig/paip-lisp/docs/chapter9.md

 `(defun force (x)`

-  `"Find the value of x, by Computing if it is a delay."`
+  `"Find the value of x, by computing if it is a delay."`

   `(if (not (delay-p x))`